-I try to figure out things , I have tornados in my head , and am a student from Iran.
+I try to figure out things, and have tornadoes in my head.
+From Iran.

 Jen Bluhm is Waltzing On Waves out of Minneapolis.
 She is a performing & recording artist, singer-songwriter, multi-instrumentalist, Recipient of the Minnesota Emerging Composer Award, Award-nominated film composer, & Neurodivergent Neurodiversity/Mental Health advocate.

 Jeremy is a Canadian autism self-advocate.
 He is a fan of all things transportation, especially passenger trains.
 He works in a technology field.
 He is passionate about making the world a better place for autistic youth and adults alike.